 Photo via Kestrel Jenkins

-Kestrel Jenkins is the founder of AWEAR World, and the host of the Conscious Chatter podcast.
-She is a leader in the ethical fashion movement, and on her show, she interviews experts who play a role in the global supply chain about everything from where our clothes are made, to what they’re made of and who made them.
+Kestrel Jenkins is a leader in the ethical fashion movement as the founder of AWEAR World, and host of the Conscious Chatter podcast.
+On her show, she interviews experts who play a role in the global supply chain, and they discuss where our clothes are made, what they’re made of and who made them.
 After you peruse our interview below, I encourage you to check out her podcast for some eye-opening anecdotes and advice on how to navigate today’s fashion industry.
 Happy reading!

 What is your background that led you to get involved in the fashion industry, and dedicate your work to ethical fashion & sustainability?